 Diaphragms can be washed and reused.
 A woman should inspect the diaphragm regularly for tears.

-During the first year of diaphragm use, the percentage of women who become pregnant is about 6% with perfect use and about 12% with typical use.
+During the first year of diaphragm use, the percentage of women who become pregnant is about 6% with perfect use and about 12% with typical use (the way most people use it).

 The cervical cap, a hat-shaped silicone cup, is inserted into the vagina and positioned over the cervix.
 A cervical cap prevents sperm from entering the cervix.
 Cervical caps resemble diaphragms but are smaller and more rigid.